Overview of The Nation's Report Card

 Proficient on the NAEP achievement levels, because the criteria used to determine proficiency are different.
 Together, state achievement tests and NAEP help educators and policymakers develop a comprehensive picture of student performance.

 What is the NAEP Trial Urban District Assessment (TUDA)?

 The Trial Urban District Assessment (TUDA) is a special project of the National Center for Education Statistics, the National Assessment Governing Board, and the Council of the Great City Schools to determine the feasibility of reporting district-level results for the National Assessment of Educational Progress (NAEP).
-The 2013 assessment marks the seventh assessment in reading since 2002 and the sixth assessment in mathematics since 2003.
-TUDA results in mathematics and reading are based on representative samples of 1,100 to 2,300 public school students at grade 4 and 900 to 2,100 public school students at grade 8 in each participating urban district in 2013.
+TUDA results in mathematics and reading are based on representative samples of students in grades 4 and 8 in each participating urban district.
 The District Profiles Tool provides tables and maps that compare urban districts based on the average scale scores for selected groups of public school students within a single assessment year or between two assessment years.